 Cook

 - Cook until the internal temperature reaches around 190°F (88°C).
-The temperature will continue to rise once it is removed from the heat and will end up between 195-203°F (90-95°C), which is the sweet spot for tender brisket.
+The temperature of the meat will continue to rise to 195–203°F (90–95°C) after it is removed from the heat, which is the sweet spot for a perfect brisket.

 Rest

-- Place the wrapped brisket in a cooler or insulated container and let it rest for an hour.
+- Wrap the cooked brisket tightly in butcher paper or foil, then place it in a cooler or insulated container for at least one hour.

 Slice

-- After the resting period, carefully unwrap the brisket and slice it against the grain.
+- Unwrap the brisket and slice it against the grain for maximum tenderness.

 Smoking Times Per Pound

-When cooking brisket, a general rule of thumb is to smoke it at 225°F (107°C) for 90 minutes per pound.
-Of course, the exact time will vary depending on the consistency of that temperature and the thickness of your meat.
-But here is a guide for how long to plan for, whether you have something as small as 3 pounds or as large as 15!
+A general guideline is to smoke brisket at 225°F (107°C) for about 90 minutes per pound.
+Times can vary depending on the consistency of your smoker’s temperature and the thickness of the meat, but here is a basic guide to help you plan:

 Pounds of Brisket | Estimated Smoking Time |